ys-lin14/Iris-Dataset/README.md

 # Iris-Dataset
-This Python project is aimed at implementing the k-Nearest Neighbour algorithm and working with data.
+This Python project is aimed at implementing the k-Nearest Neighbour algorithm and visualizing data.

 Contents:
 * iris_knn